Dushyantgoswami/docs/docs/developers/checkers-rollapp/run-rollapp.md

 - `dymint.da_layer` the da layer for our RollApp. for now we will use a `mock` da layer.
 - `dymint.block_batch_size` the batch size which will be written to the base layers (i.e DA and settlement layer).
-- `dymint.block_time` block creation time.
+- `dymint.block_time` block creation interval.
 The optimal value for setting this argument will be discussed further in the future.
 For now we will set it to `0.2s`.

 Run the checkers RollApp chain: